-5 Fun, Interactive Games to Play at Home with your Cat
+5 Fun and Interactive Games to Play with Your Cat

 One of the worst enemies our world has encountered is COVID-19, pushing us to be distant with others, bound to rules, and stay at home for our safety.
 Meanwhile, our fur babies remain clueless of what is happening right now but they do notice that their hooman companions are mostly at home today.

-As parents to cats, why not take this moment to spend time with them?
+As parents to cats, why not take this moment to provide them with much needed cat care?
 Deepen your bond with your fur babies, encourage them to exercise, have fun and uplift their mood and yours through any of the fun, interactive games we have listed below!

 Remember to pick a time when they are mostly active and not during their resting time --unless you desire to unleash their godly claws wrath upon you.

 Have your cat exercise his/her hunting skills with this game.What you will need is a scrap paper or paper bag, because cat's love the sound of crumpled paper, and a string.